tinymce/tinymce-docs/modules/ROOT/pages/powerpaste_commands_events_apis.md

----
-layout: default
-title: Commands and Events for the PowerPaste plugin
+# Commands and Events for the PowerPaste plugin
-title_nav: Commands and Events
+:title_nav: Commands and Events
-description: Information on the commands, events and API methods provided with the PowerPaste plugin.
+:description: Information on the commands, events and API methods provided with the PowerPaste plugin.
-keywords: enterprise powerpaste power paste microsoft word excel google docs
+:keywords: enterprise powerpaste power paste microsoft word excel google docs
----

 {% assign pluginname = "PowerPaste" %}
 {% assign plugincode = "PowerPaste" %}